 “[In Taiwan], I think the food [creates] common conversation, and we talk a lot more,” Charlotte Chen said.
 “I’m from Taipei, and it’s a very modern city.
 It’s very diverse.
 You can see so many people from different countries around Taipei.”

 Yang has worked as a diplomat for over 20 years, and she was a diplomat to Paraguay until 2019.
-She now works as a diplomat to the United States, covering eight states for the embassy.
+She now works as a diplomat, covering eight states for the Taiwan Ministry of Education.
 In addition to working in Paraguay and the United States, she also spent a year in Spain at the national university for language training.
 She is fluent in Chinese, English and Spanish.

 “I want people to know that Taiwan is a very friendly, diverse, and democratic country,” Yang said.
 “We welcome all of our international friends.”